C++ Error Handling

 Caveats:

-3. Some platforms require linking a stacktrace backend (e.g. -lstdc++_libbacktrace on libstdc++).
+3. Backend linking — some platforms need it (e.g. -lstdc++_libbacktrace on libstdc++).